frontenddogma/upgrade-your-html/README.md

 # Upgrade Your HTML: 10 Examples to Improve Your Markup

-This is the source of the tiny book [_Upgrade Your HTML_](https://meiert.com/en/blog/upgrade-your-html/).
+This is the source of the short book [_Upgrade Your HTML_](https://meiert.com/en/blog/upgrade-your-html/).

+(Note: The book is written using [Markua](https://markua.com/), which is a superset of Markdown.
+Some of that code, like `I>` code for info boxes, is not rendered well by GitHub.)

 Official description: